 If you want to know more about CCTV camera power consumption then check out this article.

-If you like this article then please share it on WhatsApp, Facebook, Pinterest, Reddit.
+If you like this article then please share it on WhatsApp, Facebook, Pinterest, and Reddit.

-If you have any suggestion or any doubts then please leave it in the comments below.
+If you have any suggestions or any doubts then please leave them in the comments below.

 Check out the following articles to know the power consumption of other appliances: